I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdbgexts/nf-wdbgexts-getcurrentprocesshandle.md

 <p>None</p>

 ## -remarks
 <p>In kernel-mode debugging, the only process in the target is the virtual process created for the kernel.
 In this case, an artificial handle is created.
 The artificial handle can only be used with the debugger.</p>

-<p>In kernel-mode debugging, the only process in the target is the virtual process created for the kernel.
-In this case, an artificial handle is created.
-The artificial handle can only be used with the debugger.</p>

 ## -requirements